Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Heat

-Kentavious Caldwell-Pope be on the court for the Denver Nuggets at 8:30 PM on Friday against the Miami Heat in the 2023 NBA Playoffs.
+Kentavious Caldwell-Pope and his Denver Nuggets teammates take on the Miami Heat in the 2023 NBA Playoffs, at 8:30 PM ET on Monday.

-If you'd like to place a wager on Caldwell-Pope's props, we look at his available ones, providing some stats and trends, below.
+If you'd like to place a bet on Caldwell-Pope's props, we dive into his available ones, providing some stats and trends, below.

 Kentavious Caldwell-Pope Prop Bets vs. the Heat